betrybe/manual-arquiteto-moderno/translation_en/chapter_03_EN.md

 ### Builder Pattern

-The second and last step will be to use the Builder pattern to validate the rules within this class.
+The second and last step will be to use the builder pattern to validate the rules within this class.
 By adopting this pattern, we will guarantee the object to be instantiated only when the data is valid, besides placing the responsibility for this creation on a class.
 This pattern is very interesting because, in addition to guaranteeing single responsibility, it decreases the chance of one of the parameters being accidentally changed.

 An important detail is that many of the mapping frameworks, such as Hibernate, OpenJPA, etc., require getters and setters, in addition to the default constructor.
 One solution would be to create a constructor with all the necessary parameters in private and another one as default and with the Deprecated annotation, making it clear to the developer that that constructor is not well-regarded for use.
 See in the example below that the builder is the inner class of the `Player` class: